sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 In this example we've requested a single value (using `<<`) from a uri and assigned the value to `marinaVideos` then we simply iterate over the results  using `each` and each value (passed in to the scope as `$1`) we extract the `trackViewUrl`.
 The each operator returns a list of the results and that is what is passed to standard out.

+****TODO: camel is being deprecated as it is too large a dependency

 ##Using Java